stormpath/stormpath.github.io/console/product-guide/latest/_sources/getting-started.txt

   :scale: 100%
   :alt: Applications list view

-We also indicated that we wanted to create a Directory alongside this Application.
-There are two ways we can get to this Directory:
+You also indicated that you wanted to create a Directory alongside this Application.
+There are two ways you can get to this Directory:

-1. We can click on the "Directories" tab, where we will see it in the list of Directories.
+1. Click on the "Directories" tab, where you will see it in the list of Directories.

 .. figure:: images/gettingstarted/getting_started_new_dir_list.png
   :align: center
   :scale: 100%
   :alt: Directories list view

-2. We can click on our newly-created Application, and then click on the **Account Stores** link on the left.
+2. Click on your newly-created Application, and then click on the **Account Stores** link on the left.

 .. figure:: images/gettingstarted/getting_started_app_as.png
   :align: center
   :scale: 100%
   :alt: Application Account Stores

 Here you will see a list of all of the Directories associated with this Application.
 Any Directory in this list is mapped to this Application, and its users can log in to the Application.
-If we click on its name, we will be taken to the page for that Directory.
+If you click on its name, you will be taken to the page for that Directory.

 .. figure:: images/gettingstarted/getting_started_new_dir.png
   :align: center
   :scale: 100%
   :alt: Directory main page

-Now that we have an Application and a Directory, we can create a Group.
+Now that you have an Application and a Directory, you can create a Group.

 Create an Account
 =================